Create Orders

 Calculate an order

-While the CreateOrder endpoint creates an order (persists the order), the CalculateOrder endpoint enables applications to preview prices without creating an order.
-For example, Square Virtual Terminal uses this endpoint in the application flow to show pricing to the buyer without creating an order.
-The order is created only after the buyer proceeds to checkout.
-You can integrate CalculateOrder in your applications.
-For more information about Virtual Terminal, see Get Started with Virtual Terminal.
+The CalculateOrder endpoint allows applications to preview prices without creating an order.
+For example, Square Virtual Terminal uses this endpoint in the application flow to show a purchase total to the buyer without creating an actual order.

-Pricing previews are also useful when applications integrate advanced pricing components, such as rewards and discounts.
-For example, an eCommerce application might integrate the Square loyalty program to offer buyer loyalty discounts.
+Purchase total previews are also useful when applications integrate advanced pricing components, such as rewards and discounts.
+For example, an eCommerce application might integrate a Square loyalty program to offer buyer loyalty discounts.
 The application can use the CalculateOrder endpoint to show buyers a preview of applying loyalty points to their orders without locking loyalty points until the buyers are ready to pay for the orders.

-• A complete order - The order you provide can be an existing order or an order that hasn't been created.
+• An order - The order you provide can be an existing order or an order that hasn't been created.

 • Proposed rewards - The rewards to apply.

-The endpoint creates a copy of the order (not persisted) with the specified discount applied.
+The endpoint returns a view of the order to be created with the specified discount applied.
 Applications can then show the order as a preview to help the buyer make a decision.

 Link to section